 Between 2015 and 2017 the Berry community had to endure two very lengthy and painful campaigns objecting to applications for tourist accommodation developments.
 In each case, Council was taken to the Land & Environment Court by the applicants and it became clear that there were loopholes in the planning legislation.

-At the Forum meeting in August 2016, attended by Clrs Amanda Findley, Andrew Guile and John Wells, we reported that Committee representatives had met with Planning Minister Rob Stokes and Gareth Ward to discuss concerns about uncontrolled development of tourist accommodation in rural and environmental zones.
-The Minister recognized the potential statewide implications, and instructed the Department of Planning to investigate how the loopholes could be closed.
+- David Carter and Stuart Coughlan met with Planning Minister, Rob Stokes and Gareth Ward on Thursday 11 August to discuss the Committees concerns about uncontrolled development of tourist accommodation (see attached briefing paper).
+The Minister recognized the importance of the issue and the statewide implications.
+He instructed the Department official at the meeting to investigate and propose how the loophole could be closed.

-At the meeting, our proposals were strongly supported by Clr Andrew Guile and other councilors.
+At the meeting, the Committee’s proposals were strongly supported by Clr Andrew Guile and other councilors.
 However, one councillor was concerned about staff undertaking the ‘Department’s work’ and another expressed concerns about restrictions on tourist development.
 Clr Guile responded, explaining why the concerns were groundless.
 A compromise recommendation was agreed, which included consideration of the Forum Committee’s proposals.
 This important subject will be discussed at the next Forum meeting.